 The breed comes in apricot, brindle or fawn colors.
 There may or may not be white markings on their feet, chest, chin or nose.
 Particularly distinct are their amber eyes, rounded ears and wide rectangular head (as seen with many mastiffs).

 However, features that set this mastiff apart from others are the relatively tight skin and a dry mouth.
-With an American Mastiff, establish yourself as the head of the pack.
+With an American Mastiff, establish yourself as the alpha.
 Having set the hierarchy, be consistent and the good-natured dog will oblige.

 10. Dutch Mastiff